A Look Back at the Decade of History at the OlyBet Kings of Tallinn

 Laiho was still the big cash winner thanks to the deal, but Parmasto walked away with the coveted trophy to go along with an impressive €97,400 haul.

-History will be made during the 10th anniversary of the Kings of Tallinn where we expect records to be broken left and right in the Main Event and the plethora of side events.
+History will be made in October as for the first time Olympic Park Casino and the adjoining Hilton Tallinn Park will host the Kings of Tallinn Autumn Edition from October 18-27 where we expect many more records to be shattered.
 We hope to see you soon and best of luck in making Kings of Tallinn history.